Samsung/Universum/.github/CONTRIBUTING.md

 and provide appropriate feedback along the way.

-> For small changes or documentation issues, you don't need to create an issue, a pull request is enough in this case.
+> For small changes or documentation issues, you don't need to create an issue, a pull request is enough in this case

 ### 4. Fetch the latest code from the Universum